mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 You roll `Potential XD6 + Proficiency 6 + 6` the enemy you are fighting is a Rating 6 enemy so you need an 18.

 You absolutely need to get this so you spend an Edge.
 You roll a 4 on your D6 and a 5 on your Edge dice.
 So your total is a 21.
-You met a Rating 7, so you have a Net Effect of 1.
+You met a Rating 7, so you have a NET EFFECT of 1.
 You will do 5 Damage.
 And applies Corrosive 5 for 5 rounds decreasing 1 point per round.

 #### Deal with drain